Diegolusberg/android-guidelines/project_and_code_guidelines.md

 1. Android imports
 2. Imports from third parties (com, junit, net, org)
 3. java and javax
 4. Same project imports

 To exactly match the IDE settings, the imports should be:

-* Alphabetical within each grouping, with capital letters before lower case letters (e.g. Z before a).
+* Alphabetically ordered within each grouping, with capital letters before lower case letters (e.g. Z before a).
 * There should be a blank line between each major grouping (android, com, junit, net, org, java, javax).

 More info [here](https://source.android.com/source/code-style.html#limit-variable-scope)

 ### 2.2.9 Logging guidelines

-Use the logging methods provided by the `Log` class to print out error messages or other information that may be useful for developers to identifiy issues:
+Use the logging methods provided by the `Log` class to print out error messages or other information that may be useful for developers to identify issues:

 * `Log.v(String tag, String msg)` (verbose)
 * `Log.d(String tag, String msg)` (debug)